docsforadobe/after-effects-scripting-guide/docs/general/project.md

 This operation is not undoable.

 The optional parameter `noFontLocking` controls what happens when the `toFont` has no glyphs for the text it is applied to.
-By default a fallback font will be selected which will have the necessary glyphs, but if this parameter is set to true then this fallback will not take place and missing glyphs will result.
+By default a fallback font will be selected which will have the necessary glyphs, but if this parameter is set to `true` then this fallback will not take place and missing glyphs will result.
 There is no way at the current time to detect or report this.

-Note that when `fromFont` is a substituted font and the `toFont` has the same font properties no fallback can occur and the parameter is ignored and treated as true.
+Note that when `fromFont` is a substituted font and the `toFont` has the same font properties no fallback can occur and the parameter is ignored and treated as `true`.

 ```javascript
 var fromFont = app.project.usedFonts[0].font;